 View from another angle

-In one of my last year's reports (Consolidation of Reporting and BI Systems saves time and money), I assessed the need to consolidate BI environment.
-There are several red-flags that are pointing to that claim, such as the huge number of reports, data silos, BI-silos, etc. I have found that among the key features of a successful analytical system, in addition to the features listed in the paragraphs above, are also centralized metadata, centralized security, and user management.
+In one of my last year’s reports (Consolidation of Reporting and BI Systems saves time and money), I assessed the need to consolidate BI environment.
+There are several red-flags that are pointing to that claim, such as the huge number of reports, data silos, BI-silos, etc. I have found that among the key features of a successful analytical system, in addition to the features listed in the paragraphs above, are also centralised metadata, security, and user management.
 Do you know which solution is exceptional in these areas as well?
 I do.
 It’s called MicroStrategy.